 A foreign investor may request to verify whether a business he/she or it intends to operate is eligible for tax reductions or exemptions before he/she/it notifies FDI.
 Since the verification confirms simply whether the technology is subject to tax reductions or exemptions and the effect of the decision is invalid, an application for tax reductions or exemption shall be required additionally after notifying FDI.

 2. Decision and notification of tax reduction or exemption

 The Minister of Economy and Finance shall examine whether the relevant application meets the standards for tax reduction or exemption and make a decision on whether to grant the reduction or exemption or whether to make any revision to the particulars of reduction or exemption within 20 days, following the relevant negotiations with the Minister and the head of the local government.
 He/she shall notify thereof to the applicant, the director of the National Tax Service, the commissioner of Customs, and the head of the local government.
 However, an extension of the review period by up to 20 days is allowed in inevitable cases.

 3. Preliminary notice of ineligible business for tax reduction or exemption

 The Minister of Economy and Finance shall, when intending to determine a business as ineligible for tax reduction or exemption upon receiving an application for tax reduction or exemption, give preliminary notice of such determination within 20 days of the application date.
 The applicant may file a request in writing for a review of the appropriateness of the determination thus notified within 20 days of the date on which the notice has been delivered, with supporting materials attached thereto.
-The Minister shall decide on whether to grant the reduction or exemption or whether to make any revisions to the particulars of reduction or exemption within 20 days of the date on which the request is delivered and notify the applicant of the result thereof.
+The Minister shall decide whether to grant the reduction or exemption or whether to make any revisions to the particulars of reduction or exemption within 20 days of the date which the request is delivered and notify the applicant of the result thereof.